konsumer/pulumi-graphql-transforms/README.md

 I really like the [appsync/amplify transforms](https://aws-amplify.github.io/docs/cli-toolchain/graphql) for GraphQL.
 With a few schema-directives you can get a full API with auth, roles, dynamo, lambdas, etc.  This will allow you to make CRUD endpoints really fast.

+# WORK IN PROGRESS

+I don;t really have time to work on this right now, but I will probly pick it back up, later.

 ## usage

 Add it to your project: